cilium/cilium/Documentation/bpf.rst

   +-------+-------------------------------------------------------------------+

-* ``/proc/sys/net/core/bpf_jit_kallsyms``: Enables or disables export of JITed programs as kernel symbols to ``/proc/kallsyms`` such that they can be used together with ``perf`` tooling as well as making these addresses aware to the kernel for stack unwinding, for example, used in dumping stack traces.
+* ``/proc/sys/net/core/bpf_jit_kallsyms``: Enables or disables export of JITed programs as kernel symbols to ``/proc/kallsyms`` so that they can be used together with ``perf`` tooling as well as making these addresses aware to the kernel for stack unwinding, for example, used in dumping stack traces.
 The symbol names contain the BPF program tag (``bpf_prog_<tag>``).
 If ``bpf_jit_harden`` is enabled,